 Hydraulic Steering Trailer

-For smooth yacht transportation, Horizon also invested over USD230, 000 in the hydraulic steering trailer to deliver the FRP components to its yards.
-The trailer reaches a 6kph speed when carrying 80 tons – the equivalent of a 136-foot (40M) hull – and is easily operated via remote control.
-For security measures, a warning light alerts of any issues and non-skid patterns on the surface reduce product movement when the trailer is underway.
-Since 2007, Horizon's trailer has successfully delivered more than 4,000 tons.
+For smooth yacht transportation, Horizon invested over USD $230,000 in a hydraulic steering trailer that delivers FRP components to its yards.
+The trailer reaches a 6kph speed when carrying 80 tons—the equivalent of a 136-foot (40M) hull—and is easily operated via remote control.
+For security measures, a warning light alerts of any issues, and non-skid patterns on the surface reduce product movement when the trailer is underway.
+Since 2007, Horizon’s trailer has successfully delivered more than 4,000 tons.